Home

 John Wesley organised these groups of mutual care to encourage people to consider how things are with their soul.
 He wanted groups and individuals to get to the heart of spirituality and not avoid the deeper questions.
 We see this happening today where we can easily answer the question, “How are you?” with a response that glosses over any deeper things.
 Methodist pastoral care has always been about the deeper realities of life and our relationship with God, where we are mutually open to transformation through God’s grace in pursuit of holiness.

-Pastoral visitors and class leaders have a key responsibility in supporting the discipleship of the people they care for.
-In the list of responsibilities set out in Constitutional Practice and Discipline (CPD), they are required “to encourage members to fulfil their commitments as set out on the ticket of membership, and where appropriate to encourage others to consider the claims of membership.”
+In the list of responsibilities set out in Constitutional Practice and Discipline (CPD), pastoral visitors are required “to encourage members to fulfil their commitments as set out on the ticket of membership, and where appropriate to encourage others to consider the claims of membership.”
 (SO 631 (1)(iv))

 The membership ticket for Methodist members states the following: